-- the duty to act in accordance with the AoA; - the duty to act in good faith to promote the objects of the company for the benefit of the members as a whole, and in the best interests of the company, its employees, the shareholders, the community and the protection of the environment; - the duty of reasonable care, skill and diligence; - the duty to exercise independent judgment; and - the duty not to be involved in a situation of conflicting interests with the company and the duty not to achieve any undue gain or advantage.
+- the duty to act in accordance with the AoA; - the duty to act in good faith to promote the objects of the company for the benefit of the members as a whole, and in the best interests of the company, its employees, the shareholders, the community and the protection of the environment; - the exercise of his duties with reasonable care. skill and diligence; - the duty to exercise independent judgment; and - the duty not to be involved in a situation of conflicting interests with the company and the duty not to achieve any undue gain or advantage.

-Independent directors have additional duties which have been codified under the Companies Act.
+Independent directors have additional duties which have been codified under Schedule IV of the Companies Act.